 The hotel has a great restaurant and a small pool.
 The Pedlars wing across the road has a small kitchen, where the guests can help themselves to drinks.

 The hotel is perfectly placed in the middle of the UNESCO Town of Galle Fort.
 You can wander around the streets on your own, enjoying the beautiful little Dutch buildings and lovely shops.
-If you would like a guided tour or to do anything outside the city the staff will happily organize this for you.
+If you would like a guided tour or to do anything outside the city the staff will happily organise this for you.

 Jessica Cator (Staff)

 This is a wonderfully charming hotel.
 It is very old, however, and the floor boards do creak!
 I thought the Pedlars wing, across the street was great, as you can take the whole thing (3 rooms).
 Ideal for a family who would like to have a little freedom.